note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 // MinusOne<N>
 // Defined between 1 and 1000
 // Take a number N
-// Check if length of empty array + 1 unknown element is equal to N
+// Check if length of empty array + 1 unknown element
-// If it is, return length of array which then is one less then N.
+// is equal to N, if it is, return length of array
+// which then is one less then N.
-// If not, recursively call MinusOne with an array that is one element longer. type MinusOne<N extends number, Arr extends any[] = []> = [ ...Arr, unknown
+// If not, recursively call MinusOne with an array
+// that is one element longer. type MinusOne<N extends number, Arr extends any[] = []> = [
+  ...Arr,
+  unknown